OPERATIONAL TECHNOLOGY (OT) NETWORKS EXPLAINED

 Who Builds & Maintains An OT Network?

-When you want to create a new energy management systems or add to an existing one, you’ll need to create or add to your OT network.
-There are many specialized roles & relationships required to ensure to ensure a robust, secure, and functional infrastructure.
+If you need an energy management system, you need an OT network.
+There are many specialized roles & relationships required to ensure to ensure a robust, secure, and functional network.

 Network Design Architects design the overall network topology and ensure it meets the performance and resilience needs of the operational environment.